Container Cloning¶

 function that should subject the remove_duplicates

 function to several tests.
-The test called test_remove_duplicates
+Although it does not use Pytest, it is possible to implement a test called test_remove_duplicates

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 |